dmbarbour/glas/docs/GlasApps.md

  * *val* - optional. if excluded, set to undefined state.
  * *new* - flag. if included, fail if currently defined.

-Variables are identified by arbitrary values local to the application, and are normally allocated and managed by the application.
+Variables are identified by arbitrary values local to the application, and most are allocated and managed by the application.
 Variables have identity behavior: get whatever was last set.

 ### Channels